logzio/documentation/docs/user-guide/explore/best-practices.md

 Logz.io offers an intuative and easy way to build your query.
 Click the search bar or start typing to find and select fields, conditions, and values.

 Build your query by selecting fields, parameters, and conditions.
-To add a value that doesn't appear in your logs, type its name and click on the + sign.
-You can also add free text to your search, which will convert it into a Lucene query.
+Start typing to see all the relevant fields available, add an operator, and select the value.
+To add a custom value that doesn't appear in your logs, type its name and click on the + sign to apply it.

-/// ADD MORE INFO HERE
+Click Enter to apply the query, or tab to build the next condition.

+You can also type free text in your search, which will convert it into a Lucene query.

 ## Lucene